 Having allergies for animal fur is problematic as you have to be around them on a daily basis.
 The house you will live in a 19th Century Victorian house so please be aware that this old houses come some problems.
+Long-term volunteers may live in a caravan on-site and although warm and clean it will still be a caravan with some associated problems.
 Volunteers should be generally physically fit, healthy and have an enthusiasm for hard work.